International Women’s Week: Composing For Schott Music

 Steven Osborne in conversation with Melanie Spanswick

 The eighteenth interview in my Classical Conversations Series is with British concert pianist, Steven Osborne.
-We met for a chat during rehearsals for the Midsummer Music Festival held a few weeks ago in Latimer, Buckinghamshire, where Steven was giving chamber music recitals.
-Steven is one of Britain’s foremost musicians, renowned for his idiomatic approach to a wide…
+We met for a chat during rehearsals for the Midsummer Music Festival held in Latimer, Buckinghamshire, where Steven was giving chamber music recitals.
+Find out more about Steven, here.
+Here’s the transcript for those who prefer to read interviews: MELANIE SPANSWICK: British…

 Piano Talk with Noriko Ogawa: Part 1